The Support and Resistance Line Method: An Analysis via Optimal Stopping: The optimal stopping problems

 Define the \textit{stopping set} $D$ and \textit{continuation set} $C$ by

-As $\V$ is lower semicontinuous, $D$ is closed and $C$ is open.
-The following theorem follows immediately from Shiryaev \cite{Shir} Chapter 3 Theorem 3. \begin{thm} For any non-negative gains function $h$ satisfying Assumptions \ref{SA1} and \ref{SA2}, if $\t_D < \infty$ a.s. for every $(x,f) \in E$, the stopping time $\t_D$ is optimal in the sense that equation (\ref{stoptime}) holds. \end{thm}
+As $\V$ is continuous, $D$ is closed and $C$ is open.
+The following theorem follows immediately from Shiryaev \cite{Shir} Chapter 3, Theorem 3. \begin{thm} For any gains function $h$ satisfying Assumptions \ref{SA1} and \ref{SA2}, the Markov time $\t_D$ is optimal in the sense that equation (\ref{stoptime}) holds, and if $\t_D < \infty$ a.s. for every $(x,f) \in E$ then it is an optimal stopping time. \end{thm}